opencv/opencv/doc/tutorials/introduction/documenting_opencv/documentation_tutorial.markdown

     If you want to insert code blocks from this file into your tutorial, mark them with special doxygen comments (see [here](@ref tutorial_documentation_commands_include)).

+    If you want to write the tutorial in more than one programming language, use the toggle buttons for alternative comments and code (see [here](@ref tutorial_documentation_toggle_buttons_commands_include)).

 3. Collect results  of the application work.
 It can be "before/after" images or some numbers representing performance or even a video.